dakom/hello-terra/README.md

 # [LIVE DEMO](https://dakom.github.io/hello-terra)
 # [SHARED CRATE DOCS](https://dakom.github.io/hello-terra/docs/shared)

-# User Experience

-* Login via Terra Station chrome extension, mobile app or manual entry
-* No other auth or database (state is persisted on-chain, contract addresses are stored locally in-browser)
-* Simple bootstrapping for LocalTerra (no need for user to manually compile/select .wasm files)
-* Simple fake bank account (deposit, withdraw, view balance)

 # Dev experience

-* Playtest all contracts with a frontend (this example only has one - but would be very useful important for Cosmwasm's Actor model!)
+* Contracts and frontend are guaranteed to typecheck with eachother _at compile-time_ due to sharing the Rust types in a common crate.
+* Use third-party native Rust types like [Decimal](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/struct.Decimal.html) everywhere - prevent (de)serialization errors, floating point errors, and straight up human errors by never worrying about them in the first place!
+String<>Addr and whatnot conversions be ye gone!
+* Simply call `ContractExecuteMsg(msg).execute().await` or `ContractQueryMsg(msg).query().await` on the _actual_ Rust structs defined in the [shared crate](shared).
+Not only does (de)serialization work as expected (without having to look at a schema!), these return proper Rust futures which can be used in the full Rust async/await ecosystem (note: cancelling won't abort the low-level RPC/XHR/Promises since we're at the mercy of the Terra.JS API for that, and it doesn't support cancellation)
+* Since we don't need a schema, we don't generate one.
+Use Cargo Docs instead (see above).
+Though a schema could be generated too for outside projects to interface with our contracts.
+* Playtest all contracts with a frontend and bootstrapping mechanism when contracts are re-compiled.
+It's not as fast as unit tests - so don't use it for that.
+Instead, compare against manually compiling, uploading, and instantiating contracts on change.
+Compared to that, this automated approach is very fast when it comes time to properly integrate (this example only has one contract - but imagine subcontracts etc.).
+It's fast enough that sometimes writing unit tests are a waste of time.
 * With a debug setting - live reload all 4 frontend parts when source changes (main app, iframe controller, contracts, media)
 * Cargo-make commands for composing different build pipelines
-* Boilerplate to make the Rust-everywhere pipeline work, just add new message types
+* Simple interface to the wallet-provider bridge.
+New types don't need to be added often since they are just the wrappers, but when they do it's easy.
 * Separate deployment targets, easy-to-find configuration files
-* Async Rust wrappers
+* Ci all setup properly

+# User Experience

+* Login via Terra Station chrome extension, mobile app or manual entry (note: mobile is untested and may require more configuration - switching networks live currently [doesn't react](https://github.com/terra-money/wallet-provider/issues/25))
+* No other auth or database (state is persisted on-chain, contract addresses are stored locally in-browser)
+* Running against LocalTerra?
+Just hit the "bootstrap" button.
+* Simple fake bank account (deposit, withdraw, view balance)

 # Implementation details

-* Wallet providers are abstracted away (e.g. manual mode is internal, not via the official Terra provider, switching is seamless)
+* Wallet providers are abstracted away (e.g. manual mode is internal, not via the official Terra provider, user can't tell the difference)
-* No need or use for JSON schema (real cargo docs - see above)
-* Store real Rust types in the contract (frontend has cosmwasm_std too!), so no silly String<>Addr conversion or error-prone number types
-* Contracts and frontend are guaranteed to typecheck with eachother _at compile-time_
-* Frontend main application is pure Rust/WebAssembly, written in the Dominator framework (declarative, fast, and awesome)
+* Frontend main application is pure Rust/WebAssembly, written in the [Dominator](https://github.com/Pauan/rust-dominator) framework (declarative, fast, and awesome)
-* Detecting and deploying a new contract is done automatically via Blake3 hash, id, and localstorage lookup
+* Detecting and deploying a new contract is done automatically via Blake3 hash, id, and localstorage lookup - this all happens internally via application/build logic, prior to connecting to the chain (i.e. it's not a replacement for solutions like etherscan etc.)
-* Continuous Integration/Deployment of full app via Github Actions (live demo - see above)

-All the heavy lifting is under the hood, so these are possible:

 ### Example code for querying a contract